thomasraujouan/thomasraujouan.github.io/dressed-catenoids/2023-08-29-dressed-catenoids.md

 ### 1 planar end

-This case is tricky as it is made from the double cover of a catenoid.
+This case is made from the double cover of a catenoid.

 - [Vertical][e31v]
 - Tilted (todo)